Home / Resources / Why learning stopping cues could help manage stress

 What’s the first thing you do when you wake up in the morning, or the last thing you do before going to sleep?

 If you’d asked that question before screens became such a large part of our lives, it may have been met by a coy look or a startled “mind your own business”.
-The answer now tends to be one which makes you feel sheepish for your stupidity in even asking, “Check my phone, of course”.
+The answer now tends to be one which makes you feel sheepish for your stupidity in even asking, “Check my phone”.

 Using technology to help manage stress